aadityasingh/TokenizationCounts/README.md

 ## Overview

-This is our code for the paper (Tokenization counts:  the impact of tokenization on arithmetic in frontier LLMs)[TODO].
+This is our code for the paper (Tokenization counts:  the impact of tokenization on arithmetic in frontier LLMs)[https://arxiv.org/abs/2402.14903].
 It contains all files needed to reproduce the figures in the main paper, as well as raw results CSV's in `results/`.
 Please direct any questions and/or correspondence to aaditya.singh.21@ucl.ac.uk.

 ## Codebase structure